-A study in the UK found that for women, 5’11” is the ideal height for a romantic partner, while the average height of men in the UK is 5’10” .
+A study in the UK found that for women, 5’11” is the preferred height for a romantic partner, while the average height of men in the UK is 5’10” .
 This shows a strong correlation between the average height and the perceived ideal height – the ideal is only an inch taller than the average.

-Idealisms are Not Universal
+Idealisms Are Not Universal

 Most women would want someone who’s not too tall but not too short either.
 The average woman in the UK stands at 5’4″, making 5’11” a comfortable height for her, but this doesn’t mean all UK women are 5’4″.
 If you’re talking to a woman who’s 4’10”, then 5’11” may just be too tall for her.

 This is why height preferences changes with population – the average Indian woman (5′), or even the average Chinese woman (5’2″), may find a 6′ male partner too tall for comfort.
 A woman from Denmark, who’s likely to be above 5’4″ , is much more likely to find 6-foot tall men within her preferred height range.
 Again, idealisms are extremely subjective to say the least.

 There is no height requirement for happiness and peace of mind, but although being taller doesn’t guarantee that you’ll be wealthier and happier, it does increase the chances of it.